 (6) Moneys borrowed under this section can only be used for a purpose referred to in subsection (1).

-(7) The due payment of money payable by the Treasurer under a guarantee under this section is to be charged to and paid out of the Consolidated Fund, and this subsection appropriates that fund accordingly.
+(7) The due payment of money payable by the Treasurer under a guarantee under this section is to be charged to and paid out of the Consolidated Account, and this subsection appropriates that Account accordingly.

+[Section 44 amended by No. 77 of 2006 s.
+4 and 5(3).]

-45. Treasurer may make advances to the Fund
+45. Treasurer may make advances to the Account

-(1) Where the Treasurer is of the opinion that the moneys standing to the credit of the Fund are at any time insufficient for the purposes of this Act the Treasurer may advance to the Fund moneys sufficient for the time being to make up the deficiency.
+(1) Where the Treasurer is of the opinion that the moneys standing to the credit of the Account are at any time insufficient for the purposes of this Act the Treasurer may advance to the Account moneys sufficient for the time being to make up the deficiency.

-(2) Moneys advanced under subsection (1) are to be subsequently repaid to the Treasurer as and when moneys are available to the Fund to make repayment.
+(2) Moneys advanced under subsection (1) are to be subsequently repaid to the Treasurer as and when moneys are available to the Account to make repayment.

-(3) Moneys advanced by the Treasurer under this section are so long as they remain unpaid a charge on the Fund.
+(3) Moneys advanced by the Treasurer under this section are so long as they remain unpaid a charge on the Account.

+[Section 45 amended by No. 77 of 2006 s.
+17.]

 46. Payments to Town of Cambridge

-With the prior approval in writing of the Treasurer and the AK Reserve Minister, the Planning Minister may pay funds standing to the credit of the Fund to the Town of Cambridge.
+With the prior approval in writing of the Treasurer and the AK Reserve Minister, the Planning Minister may pay funds standing to the credit of the Account to the Town of Cambridge.

+[Section 46 amended by No. 77 of 2006 s.
+17.]

-47. Notice that no costs or expenses are chargeable to Fund
+47. Notice that no costs or expenses are chargeable to Account

-When the Planning Minister is satisfied that there are no costs or expenses chargeable to the Fund, or that satisfactory alternative arrangements have been made for the payment of those costs and expenses, the Minister may publish a notice to that effect in the Gazette.
+When the Planning Minister is satisfied that there are no costs or expenses chargeable to the Account, or that satisfactory alternative arrangements have been made for the payment of those costs and expenses, the Minister may publish a notice to that effect in the Gazette.

+[Section 47 amended by No. 77 of 2006 s.
+17.]

-48. Closure of Fund
+48. Closure of Account

 On completion day —

-(a) any funds standing to the credit of the Fund are to be paid to the Town of Cambridge; and
+(a) any funds standing to the credit of the Account are to be paid to the Town of Cambridge; and

-(b) the Fund is then to be closed.
+(b) the Account is then to be closed.

+[Section 48 amended by No. 77 of 2006 s.
+17.]

 Part 5 — Miscellaneous

 49. Delegation